 Partnership for a Drug-Free NC provides services to reduce the negative impact of substance abuse and mental illness on North Carolina’s families, individuals and communities.
 Our efforts include: Insight Human Services, Swain Recovery Center, Women’s Recovery Center (outpatient and residential treatment services); Justice Programs; and Unlimited Success (school and community-based prevention services).
 The Media Campaign of Partnership utilizes multimedia platforms to educate North Carolina’s families about the dangers of drug and alcohol abuse.

-At PDFNC, we believe recovery includes body, mind, and spirit.
-Our treatment programs help people examine and understand their mental health problems, use of drugs or alcohol, improve their self-image, and develop consistent and responsible behaviors.
-Treatment focuses on the whole person.
-PDFNC believes individuals are capable of making positive choices and acting responsibly with the involvement and support of family members, care givers and others in the community.
-Recovery can begin when an individual is willing to admit having a problem and become willing to make changes.
-Communities can promote positive values and meaningful economic opportunities to support children, adolescents, adults and their families in achieving a positive and nurturing environment.
+We believe recovery includes body, mind and spirit.
+Our treatment programs help people examine and understand their mental health problems, use of drugs or alcohol, improve their self-image and develop healthy behaviors.
+We believe individuals are capable of making positive choices and acting responsibly with the involvement and support of family members, caregivers and others in the community.
+Recovery can begin when an individual is willing to seek help for a problem as well as willing to make self-determined changes to address it.

 Partnership for a Drug-Free NC was founded in Winston-Salem in 1974 as CODA (the Council on Drug Abuse) to address the rising drug abuse problem in Forsyth County.
 In 1986, the name was changed to STEP ONE, Inc. STEP ONE became the first substance abuse agency in the state to provide childcare services for children of clients.
 In 1995 it expanded treatment and prevention services to Hispanic clients.
 Justice services were offered beginning in 1999 with the addition of TASC (Treatment Accountability for Safe Communities) to 17 counties in central North Carolina.